 By the 1st decade of the 21st century, Phoenix had come full circle politically, electing a 3rd Jewish mayor, twice, in 2004 and 2008.

 Today, in 2014, the Greater Phoenix Scottsdale area Jewish population has exceeded the 100,000 persons mark.
 There is a diverse, broad, and deep selection of Jewishness: reform, conservative, and orthodox.
+We'll stop by the present congregational buildings of the earliest synagogue for each of the major Jewish denominations here.

 Jews have survived well in Phoenix and Scottsdale.
 Beside creating Jewish institutions, Jews have been and are active participants in their larger community.
 In this tour, we'll get a sense of the Jewish community's evolution via a couple of Jewish synagogues, a number of major Jewish entrepreneurs, a rabbi, a politician, a film maker, and developers/philanthropists.